-Safe at Home orders in which adults age 60 and over were instructed to stay at home have been particularly difficult in this period of COVID-19.
+Safe at Home orders in which adults age 60 and over were instructed to stay at home has been particularly difficult in this period of COVID-19.
 Staying at home has been even more difficult for individuals in senior living facilities.
 Many people who live in their own homes or an apartment have found similar hardships.

 Families and friends have been separated from loved ones.
 The human touch has been missing.

-While COVID-9 is a time for panic, fear and extreme caution, it is also a time for opportunity.
+While COVID-9 is a time for panic, fear, and extreme caution, it is also a time for opportunity.
 The theme for my high school yearbook in 1971 was “A Time To . . . “.
 With our eyes on college, new experiences on the horizon, new friends, and all our 18-year old optimism, my small high school class of 27 from a small town in Western Kansas set out to conquer the world.

 Time was ours!
 Time was our friend!
 Time gave us the opportunity to live and experience the world!

 Time is still our friend.
 Time helps us to remember the good, the times we were successful, the times we were proud of ourselves and those around us.
 Time helps us think about the future and reframe our lives.

 Now, almost 50 years later, COVID-19 has given us time.
 This time maybe, just maybe, it is a time-out.
 Social distancing has given us time to care, time to share, and time to act.